Help & FAQs

 Can I try the music before I buy it?

-Absolutely!
-We offer high quality trial tracks with no watermarks so that you and your clients can get a real idea of how the finished production will look and sound.
-All you need to do to access your 10 free trial tracks is register.
+In order to gain download access, you will either need to purchase the track licence on our site, or speak with one of our Licencing Managers to discuss upgrading your login.
+We offer high quality tracks with no watermarks so that you and your clients can get a real idea of how the finished production will look and sound.
+Simply speak to your account manager or contact us.

 I have a subscription and I've run out of downloads.
 How do I get more?